-Check Back for Fall Semester Store Hours
+Closed for the Summer: check back in August for Fall Semester Store Hours

 Did you upgrade to a suite and now you need some extra furniture?
 Don't like those overhead lights in your room and want something with a softer glow?
 Need to pick up some hangers, binders, mugs or other odds and ends for your new room?

 Before you head to any other store...check out the Barn Good Thrift Store, located between 5 and 7 University Avenue.

 In 2005 several students teamed up with the Conservation Council and Facilities Operations to create a Reuse Program.
 A group of hard working, environmentally aware students were responsible for the creation of the original "SLU Reuse Initiative" a program developed to prevent usable items from ending up in the dumpsters when students move out of their dorms at the end of the year.

 While the Reuse Initiative started as a spring collection and single large fall sale, with storage of items in a trailer during the summer, interest has grown and the program has expanded.
 The Initiative became so popular that it moved from its ephemeral home in first one and then two tractor trailers to the basement of one of the dorms.